All guides

 Articulating job statements

-A job statement is a concise description of a specific task that customers want to accomplish.
-Unlike broad, vague statements, job statements are precise and focused on the tasks that customers want to accomplish, making it easier to identify actionable insights.
+A job statement is a concise description of the specific task that customers want to accomplish.
+Unlike broad, vague user need statements, job statements are precise and focused on the tasks that customers want to accomplish, making it easier to identify actionable insights.

-- The true job: What the customer wants to achieve.
-Instead of intermediary steps and goals, it is important to recognize the true jobs that your customers are trying to accomplish.
+• The true job: What the user wants to achieve.
+Instead of intermediary steps and goals, it is important to recognize the true goal.

-- Desired outcomes: What the user considers a successful completion of the job.
+• Desired outcome: What the user considers a successful completion of the job.

 Examples of job statements